-1. On your Lumify-compatible iOS device, open the Apple App Store 🕰
+1. On your Lumify-compatible iOS device, open the Apple App Store 📥

-- Search for the Lumify app.
-If you cannot find the Lumify app, your device may not meet the minimum specifications.
-For more information, visit the Lumify website for a list of compatible devices: - www.philips.com/Lumify-Compatible-Devices - 3.
-Follow the displayed instructions to download and install the Lumify app.
+2. Search for Lumify.
+If you cannot find Lumify, your device may not meet the minimum specifications.
+For more information, visit the Lumify website for a list of compatible devices:

+3. Follow the displayed instructions to download and install the Lumify app.